How Many Lines Of Symmetry Are In A Rectangle

 Understand the Difference Between Types of Symmetry

-While reflection symmetry (line symmetry) is the most common type, it's important to understand other types of symmetry, such as rotational symmetry and translational symmetry.
+While reflection symmetry (line symmetry) is the most common type, don't forget to understand other types of symmetry, such as rotational symmetry and translational symmetry.
 Rotational symmetry occurs when a shape can be rotated around a central point and still look the same.
 Translational symmetry occurs when a shape can be translated (moved) in a certain direction and still look the same.

 Understanding these different types of symmetry can broaden your understanding of geometric transformations and their applications in various fields.